zanemmiller2/baseNencoder/README.md

 Takes at most 1 file path (or reads from standard input if no file path or file argument is "-").

+<ins>base16 encoding</ins> is completed by taking a block of one octet (8 bit string) and converting it to two BASE16 characters.

-base32 encoding is completed by taking a block of five octets (40 bit string) and converting it to eight BASE32 characters.
+<ins>base32 encoding</ins> is completed by taking a block of five octets (40 bit string) and converting it to eight BASE32 characters.

-base64 encoding is completed by taking a block of three octets (24 bit string) and converting it to four BASE64 characters.
+<ins>base64 encoding</ins> is completed by taking a block of three octets (24 bit string) and converting it to four BASE64 characters.

 Prints to standard output wrapping to a new line every 76 characters.
 Pads incomplete output strings with "=".